neonprimetime/PhishingKitTracker/ReadMe.txt

 Tracking Threat Actor Emails in Phishing Kits
-CC @neonprimetime on twitter if you find a #threatactoremail in #phishingkit DM @neonprimetime if you work in an email provider's abuse department (gmail, yahoo, yandex, etc.) and can help streamline abuse reports
+CC @PhishKitTracker on twitter if you find a #threatactoremail in #phishingkit DM @neonprimetime if you work in an email provider's abuse department (gmail, yahoo, yandex, etc.) and can help streamline abuse reports

 Projects that utilize PhishingKitTracker